 Delicious, minty, chocolate peppermint pops for Christmas are an easy holiday treat to make.

 So this is basically chocolate bark on a stick.
 But so much cuter than a plain old chip of bark, methinks.
 And easier to make even?
 Maybe just a little.
 I want to make a jillion of these, I love these chocolate peppermint pops so much so much.
-You can find the how-tos at Celebrations, or see below.

 how to make chocolate peppermint pops for Christmas